Is alternate day fasting good for your health?

 "If you were sticking to your fast days, then in terms of cardiovascular disease risk, it didn't seem to matter if you were eating a high-fat or low-fat diet on your feed (non-fast) days," she said.

-Dr Mosley couldn't manage alternate day fasting but did a five:two ratio, five days normal eating and two days of under 600 calories.
+Dr Michael Mosley, who looked into the science, couldn't manage alternate day fasting but did a five:two ratio, five days normal eating and two days of under 600 calories.

 He stuck to this diet for five weeks, during which time he lost nearly a stone and his blood markers, like IGF-1, glucose and cholesterol, improved.